blair-mmai/AzureML_SentimentAnalysis/Overview-of-Microsoft-Azure-ML-Studio-for-Sentiment-Analysis.md

 ## **Why Azure?**

-A breakdown of the Machine Learning subsets within these top three PaaS providers are highlighted in Table 1 below (2).
+A breakdown of the machine learning subsets within these top three PaaS providers are highlighted in Table 1 below (2).
 From this table, it can be observed that Microsoft Azure Machine Learning (ML) Studio scores the highest overall in terms of flexibility, usability, and accuracy while maintaining a low training time.
 A brief explanation of why ML Studio does so well is below:

-* ML Studio is a fully managed collaborative drag-and-drop dashboard tool, which makes it easy to quickly learn and use
+* It is a fully managed collaborative drag-and-drop dashboard tool, which makes it easy to quickly learn and use
 * It publishes models as web services that can easily be consumed by custom apps or BI tools such as Excel (3)
 * It contains standard experiment templates, which allow users to obtain results quickly